 - May be easy for some children

-10. Best For Improving Cognitive Skills: Satxtrem Baby Flash Cards Educational Toys
+10. Best For Cognitive Skills: Satxtrem Baby Flash Cards Educational Toys

 The flashcard set contains 112 cards and is an excellent tool for learning the alphabet, colors, and shapes and recognizing objects on the cards.
-It promotes visual and auditory development and improves children’s cognitive and athletic abilities.
-These educational flashcards are heavyweight cards with clean edges, eco-friendly bright-colored paint, and ABS material.
+This reusable set promotes visual and auditory development and improves children’s cognitive and athletic abilities.
+These educational flashcards are heavyweight cards with no rough edges, and they are painted with eco-friendly bright-colored paint and made of ABS material.

 - Double-sided cards